skorbut/carrera-to-redis/README.md

 # serial-to-redis
-Read Serial Connection and Post Events to Redis
+Read Serial Connection events of a carrera digital slot car track and post events to Redis using python rq

-It's an endless loop reading from the serial port given by ENV Variable SERIAL_PORT and adding to the redis list identified by ENV Variable REDIS_LIST.
+It's an endless loop requesting information from a carrera control unit connected via USB, serial port given by ENV Variable SERIAL_PORT and adding to the redis queue identified by ENV Variable REDIS_QUEUE.